danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 An effective team chooses relatively simple solutions that get the job done, while not painting themselves into a corner.
 The idea here is to value maintainability and ease of deployment over cleverness or attempting a "big tech" architecture from day one of the project.
 While its nice to think that in the future, the project will be so popular it needs to support millions, or even billions of simultaneous users, the reality is, most projects don't get to Meta/Alphabet/Amazon scale.

-This often means starting with a monolith rather than microservices.
+This often means [starting with a monolith](https://www.martinfowler.com/bliki/MonolithFirst.html) rather than microservices.
 It can be split up later if transaction volumes and revenue generated from these justifies that.
-Even then, it will be be beneficial to measure and identify where the performance bottlenecks are, and come up with solutions to address those directly.
+Even then, it's beneficial to measure and identify where the performance bottlenecks are, and come up with solutions to address those directly.
 For example, if incoming requests are receiving errors due to running out of database connections, splitting up into microservices may not resolve the underlying issue.
 Instead investigate - Can the database max connections config be increased?
 Is connection pooling being used and properly configured?
 Is there a memory leak where some code is always opening, then forgetting to close a connection?
 Is there some work that could be moved to a background task runner to reduce the time needed to handle common requests?
 If many requests are read-only could increasing the number of database replicas help?
 For reads and writes, consider [horizontal scaling](https://dzone.com/articles/how-to-horizontally-scale-your-postgres-database-using-citus) of database.
 Notice these investigations are going from simplest to more complex.

 Avoid over-engineering, i.e. building in abstractions and flexibility unless its known to be needed.
 Otherwise what can happen is this flexibility is never needed, but when future requirements come in, they need to "flex" in a different direction, resulting in overly complex code.